smhassanerfani/nasa-niswan/README.md

-# Smart NINT: Machine Learning Emulation of Interactive Atmospheric Composition
+# Smart-NINT: A Spatio-Temporal Machine Learning Models for Emulation of Global Atmospheric Composition

-This repository presents **Smart NINT**, a novel machine learning (ML) framework designed to emulate the computationally expensive process of **interactive atmospheric composition** transport within Earth System Models (ESMs), specifically tested using the NASA GISS-ModelE3 (ModelE).
+This repository presents **Smart NINT**, a spatiotemporal machine learning (ML) framework designed to emulate the computationally expensive process of **interactive atmospheric composition** transport within Earth System Models (ESMs), specifically tested using the NASA GISS ESM V3.0 (ModelE).

 ***

 ## Overview

-Traditional ESMs often rely on pre-computed, static tracer concentrations (**Non-Interactive Tracers, NINT**) to save computational resources, which sacrifices the ability to capture real-time aerosol-climate feedbacks.
-Smart NINT addresses this limitation by using a **spatiotemporal deep learning architecture** to interactively calculate tracer concentrations, such as **Black Carbon from Biomass Burning (BCB)**, based on real-time surface emissions and meteorological data.
+ESMs often rely on on prescribed monthly tracer concentration fields (**Non-Interactive Tracers, NINT**) to save computational resources, which sacrifices the ability to capture real-time aerosol-climate feedbacks.
+Smart NINT addresses this limitation by using a **spatiotemporal ML architecture** to interactively calculate tracer concentrations, such as **Black Carbon from Biomass Burning (BCB)**, based on real-time surface emissions and meteorological data.

-This approach effectively shifts the modeling paradigm from simple numerical solver mimicry to advanced spatio-temporal forecasting, offering a viable path for higher-resolution, reliable long-term climate projections without the prohibitive cost of full physics parameterizations.
+This approach transforms **AI climate modeling** from basic numerical solver mimicry to spatio-temporal prediction.
+By incorporating architectural components that capture trends, seasonal patterns, and cyclical behaviors, the model can deliver accurate long-term forecasts which is essential for multi-decadal to centennial climate projections.
+This enables higher-resolution, reliable climate simulations without the prohibitive computational costs of full physics parameterizations.

 ***

 ## Key Features